Claude Code Skill for Dial

 # MyProject Context

 Project uses Dial for dynamic UI controls.
-Reference the skill for help:
+Reference the skills for help:

 ## Project-Specific Patterns